-Steven Lane, Financial Reporting Manager
+Mike Webster, Financial Reporting Manager

 The Financial Reporting Unit is responsible for the Audited Comprehensive Annual Financial Report for Ramsey County.
 The report has received the Government Finance Officer’s Certificate of Achievement in Excellence in Financial Reporting for the last 33 years.
 The Unit also coordinates the external audit performed by the State Auditor’s Office.

 Kathy Kapoun, Deputy Director